 Ask women to list their menopause symptoms and we guarantee every woman’s list will be different.
 The 34 symptoms of menopause is in fact a list of many more than that.
 However, there are some common symptoms that many – but not all – women will experience.
 These include:

 Feelings of anxiety.

-At Hylda, our mantra is “every woman’s menopause is different” and our experience really does bear this out, from our conversations with our Facebook community Women With Ambition, Attitude and Brain Fog, and via our Instagram community @wearehylda, we talk to women every day about their symptoms and experiences.
+At Hylda, our mantra is “every woman’s menopause is different” and our experience really does bear this out.
+From our conversations with our Facebook community Women With Ambition, Attitude and Brain Fog, and via our Instagram community @wearehylda, we talk to women every day about their symptoms and experiences.
 Although sometimes it feels like we’ve got them all, the reality is each women will experience a different range of symptoms.
 There are at least 34 symptoms of the menopause (and counting), some are more common than others, and vary as we age.
 In this article we will cover several frequently asked questions:

 - What is the average age for menopause?

 - What are the 34 symptoms of menopause?